Signals to the Other Side (Nancy Chiasson)

 Nancy Chiasson

-Nancy Chiasson is a ceramic artist, grief peer facilitator, and embodiment practitioner based in Nova Scotia.
+Nancy Chiasson is a ceramic & mixed media artist, grief peer facilitator, and embodiment practitioner based in Nova Scotia.
 Her multidisciplinary practice explores the intersection of material, memory, and meaning—often drawing from coastal landscapes, emotional residue, and the quiet rituals of everyday life.
 With a background in trauma-informed facilitation and yoga, her work bridges personal healing with public reflection.
 Informed by years of supporting others in grief, Nancy creates installations and objects that hold space for silence, longing, and the invisible threads that connect us.
 Her recent works invite viewers to move slowly, listen deeply, and engage with what is often left unsaid.

 Signals to the Other Side

-Artist Project
+Spotlight Project

 This quiet, glowing path invites you to slow down.
-Along the ground, a constellation of ceramic “message stones” is softly lit, each inscribed with a simple phrase—like “Still with me” or “Are you there?”—as if sent across time or distance.
+Along the ground, a constellation of “message stones” is softly lit, each inscribed with a simple phrase—like “Still with me” or “Are you there?”—as if sent across time or distance.
 Visitors are encouraged to walk the path gently, reading the messages as they go.
 At the end, a small shrine-like structure offers a space to pause, reflect, or leave your own silent message.

 This installation is inspired by grief, memory, and the deep human need to stay connected with those who are no longer physically near.
 Whether you’ve experienced a recent loss or simply want a moment of quiet connection, this piece invites you to listen inward and look upward.
 What messages might you send—or receive—in the dark?